fahrirusliyadi/friskamax__fahri--nextjs-doc/docs/project-structure.md

 - Frontmatter metadata (title, description, date, tags, etc.)
 - MDX content for the project description
-- Images and other media related to the project

 Example project file structure:
 ```